|

 How to Use Homemade Facial Oil

-Use your facial oil instead of moisturiser, or use it as a moisturising boost under your regular moisturiser.
-After cleansing, dispense 3 or 4 drops of oil onto the palm of your hand and massage gently into your face, taking particular care around the eye area.
+Use your natural face oil instead of moisturiser, or use it as a moisturising boost under your regular moisturiser.
+After cleansing, simply dispense 3 or 4 drops of oil onto the palm of your hand and massage gently into your face, taking particular care around the eye area.
 Don’t add more than the recommended drops as you will find yourself with an oily face!

-One bottle of jojoba oil will make a lot of facial oil, so it’s rather an economical purchase.
+One bottle of jojoba oil will make a lot of natural face oil, so it’s rather an economical purchase.
 You can also use jojoba oil in some of my homemade cleaning products.
 It’s not often that you can say you raided your cleaning cupboard for your beauty needs!

 One word of caution though – do your research first before selecting your essential oil.
 Some essential oils are what’s known as phototoxic.
 This means that these certain essential oils will react with the sun’s UV rays and can cause an inflammatory reaction in your skin.
 Most citrus-based essential oils can be phototoxic – for example, bergamot or grapefruit essential oil.
 If you’re keen to find out more, then this article is a good starting point for your research.